-UK households are throwing away 7 million tonnes of food every year – enough to fill 40 million wheelie bins, or 100 Royal Albert Halls.
+In the UK alone, households are throwing away 7 million tonnes of food every year – enough to fill 40 million wheelie bins or 100 Royal Albert Halls.

 Only put things in the fridge that actually need to go in.
 Items like potatoes do not need to be in there, so store those in a dark, dry place somewhere else.

 If you have got some fruit and it is about to go bad, put it in a container and into the freezer in a container and they will be perfect for a delicious smoothie another day.

 3. Wrap up herbs and salad

 You can also line your veg drawers with paper towels which will absorb the moisture and condensation from the vegetables you store in your fridge, keeping them fresher for longer.
-But remember to change these with every food shop!

-4. Blitz your bread
+4. Blitz your bread into breadcrumbs

 Bread is a British staple and we have been making it for thousands of years, but research suggests that it is the number one most wasted food in the UK.

 Portioning up food and freezing it is a lifesaver for those days you come home and just need something quick.
 If you’re cooking something like a curry or stew simply make double the amount!

-6. Pickle it
+6. Pickle your vegetables

 Simply put it in a jar with some vinegar, salt, sugar and water and you’ve got a brilliant pickle.

-7. Herb flavour bombs
+7. Freeze herbs to make flavour bombs

 Chop them, pop them in an ice cube tray with a little bit of oil, and whack them in the freezer.
 That way you can then use them whenever you need a bit of extra flavour.